galen94/Mastermind/README.md

 # Mastermind
 The Mastermind game created with Python and the Turtle library.

-Check out the Mastermind demo!
+Watch a Mastermind demo below:

 https://youtu.be/GfKNioCWfE8